In 2023 SupportAbility has awarded $78,000!!

 SupportAbility is a grassroots 5o1c3 non-profit corporation.
 We want to give deserving and challenged high school seniors recognition, praise and encouragement.
 We give the Julie Inman Courage Award (this year there were 50 plus given), 12 Memorial awards set up by family members and again offering the Carol B. Mooney Courage Scholarship.
 Every four years we are able to offer a $100,000 scholarship to a four-year college or university.

+We are receiving donations from our Appeals Letter – over $25,000 is our goal!
+Help us!!
 All donations are appreciated no matter their size and are tax deductible.

 Established in 2001 – Celebrating the class of 2023!